emmigalfo/AnimeSage/README.md

 The user interface, crafted to be intuitive and user-friendly, serves as a practical medium for users to interact with the recommendation system.
 It allows users to rate anime and receive recommendations, thereby creating a dynamic and interactive anime exploration experience.

+## Actions for a Streaming Platform
+**Recommending Anime on the Streaming Platform:**

+* Use highly rated and highly popular anime filter to make solid general recommendations to new users.
+* Transition to SVD model suggestions as soon as users engage.

+**Interactive User Engagement:**

+* Integrate the interactive application into the main interface.
+* Use user interactions with AnimeSage to generate tailored recommendations for users.

 ### Next Steps

 **Hybrid Model Exploration:**